Student Crisis Fund

 What is the Student Crisis Fund?

 The NICC Student Crisis Fund (SCF) assists students by providing emergency assistance to currently enrolled students.
 The SCF provides limited crisis fund assistance to students who are unable to meet immediate, essential school related expenses due to an unexpected crisis that threatens their continued enrollment at NICC.
 Assistance to eligible students is contingent upon availability of funds.
+The SCF is funded by private donations, and assistance to eligible students is contingent upon availability of funds.

 What is defined as a crisis?